 In this manner, both styles guides and style sheets will affect the final state of your manuscript.
 Learn and use these tools to your benefit!

-Do you use a style guide?
-Still unsure which style guide applies to you?
-Let me know in the comments below and let’s see if we can narrow it down!
+Do you use a style guide or style sheet during your writing process?
+Still unsure whether either applies to you?
+Let me know in the comments below and we’ll chat!